rhaldkhein/jservice/README.md

 Build up a sub-containers that inherits dependecies from parent container.
 The sub-container can also hold its own dependency collection that is not accessable from parent container.

+#### Dependency Declaration & Configuration

+Can isolate dependency declaration and configuration into a single file.
+Giving more control and ensure that no implicit dependencies are leaked in.

 #### Integrate with Node Web Frameworks

 Directly infuse web frameworks with dependency injection without changing the middleware's function signature.